-This section should include a description of the CDR and supporting schedules (see below).
-The country office should also include the Statement of Cash Position and the Statement of Assets and Equipment, with year-end inventory listing and a description of the inventory.
+A description of the Combined Delivery Report (CDR) and supporting schedules is presented in this section (see below).
+The Statement of Cash Position and the Statement of Assets and Equipment, with year-end inventory listing and a description of the inventory will also be made available to the auditors for each project.